devmachiine/npm-ffun/README.md

 However the version number only reflects the interactions with a package/library.
 Sometimes.
 The behaviour changes from version to version, and a 0.0.x bump could still be a breaking change anyway.

-What we want is to re-use shared code, without pushing breaking changes to unknown consumers, and signal updates that people can opt into. *(ex. security and performance improvements)*
+What we want is to re-use shared code, without pushing breaking changes to unknown consumers, and signal updates that people can opt into. *(ex. security, bugfixes and performance improvements)*

 ## Futher work